 (b) any other matter the Minister considers relevant.

-11. Criteria for amending a declaration
+11. Criteria for amending declaration

 (1) If the Minister is to make an amendment to a declaration under section 5 of the Act that would have the effect that part of a gas transmission pipeline becomes, or becomes part of, a PIA pipeline, regulation 9 has effect in relation to the amendment as if a reference to a declaration were a reference to such an amendment.